haacked/haacked.com/_posts/archived/2005-10-23-the-rule-of-one-pain-at-a-time.aspx.markdown

 ---
 layout: post
-title: "The Rule of One Pain at a Time"
+title: The Rule of One Pain at a Time
 date: 2005-10-23 -0800
 comments: true
 disqus_identifier: 10994
 categories: []
+redirect_from: "/archive/2005/10/22/the-rule-of-one-pain-at-a-time.aspx/"
 ---

 I’ve [talked before
 about](http://haacked.com/archive/2004/06/10/590.aspx) the various
 physical pains that software developers face on the job.
 For me, it